 The evaluation proposal forms the basis for a decision by the Danish Health Technology Council on whether to initiate an evaluation or not.
 Applicants should prepare an evaluation proposal themselves, possibly with guidance from the secretariat.

 The evaluation proposal will then be validated by the secretariat.
+The core outcome will be a special focus of the validation process.
 Once the evaluation proposal has been validated, the secretariat will ensure it is submitted to the Danish Health Technology Council.
 The validation will be completed no later than three weeks prior to the Council meeting at which you want the Council to consider your evaluation proposal, so submit your evaluation proposal in due time.
 Refer to this list of dates of Council meetings.